Here's the real reason your friend's 'gluten-free' diet is probably making them feel better

-As more and more of your friends go gluten-free, you may be wondering: Is there something to this craze?
-Is gluten intolerance a thing?
+As more and more of your friends go gluten-free, you may be wondering: Is there something to this latest diet craze?
+Is gluten-intolerance a thing?
 Is it getting more common?

-Only about 1% of people worldwide actually have celiac disease, the rare genetic disorder that makes people intolerant to gluten.
-And that number is not on the rise, according to a recent study in the Journal of the American Medical Association.
+Only about 1% of Americans actually have celiac disease, the rare genetic disorder that makes people intolerant to gluten, and that number is not on the rise.
+In other words, in a room of 100 people, chances are one has celiac.
+In fact, a study published this month found that the prevalence of celiac has remained basically unchanged since 2009.

-Just this month, a group of experts tasked with deciding if we should screen healthy people for celiac concluded that the jury is still out on whether doing so would improve people’s health.

-And as for all those people who say they don’t have celiac but are just “sensitive” to gluten, a 2013 study out of Monash University suggested that’s probably not a thing, either.
+And as for all those people who say they don’t have celiac but are just “sensitive” to gluten, a 2013 study out of Monash University suggested that this probably isn’t real.

-In other words, while cutting gluten may seem like it makes your stomach feel better or clears up your complexion, there could be many other causes.
+In other words, while cutting gluten may seem like it helps you lose weight or clears up your complexion, the reality is that 500 other things could be the real cause.

-“Blaming the gluten is easy, but you could point to about a hundred things they’re doing better,” Gibson said.
+“Blaming the gluten is easy, but you could point to about a hundred things they’re doing better,” Gibson adds.

-“When it comes to food sensitivities, people are incredibly unwilling to question self-diagnoses,” Levinovitz wrote.
+“When it comes to food sensitivities, people are incredibly unwilling to question self-diagnoses,” Levinovitz writes.
 “No one wants to think that the benefits they experienced from going gluten-free … might be psychological.”

-On top of that, many people are not good at reliably connecting what they have eaten to physical symptoms.
-Studies have shown that we have trouble remembering what we ate and when we ate it, and that we’re poor judges of what’s healthy and what’s not.
+On top of that, connecting what we’ve eaten to physical symptoms is incredibly difficult.
+Not only have studies shown that we have trouble remembering what we ate when we ate it, we’re also poor judges of what’s healthy and what’s not.

 So rather than jumping to self-diagnose, see a doctor.
 And stick to the science.